RHC-STP-OSSM/GitOps-OSSM/openshift-servicemesh/README.md

   - The cluster administrator gets control and visibility across all the Istio control planes, while the tenant administrator only gets control over their specific Service Mesh, Kiali, and Jaeger instances.
   - You can grant a team permission to deploy its workloads only to a given namespace or set of namespaces.
 If granted the "mesh-user" role by the service mesh administrator, users can create a ServiceMeshMember resource to add namespaces to the ServiceMeshMemberRoll.

+## Resources: Requests and Limits

+-  Requests are more important than limits.
+Limits tell the linux kernel when to consider your process a candidate for freeing up memory.
+Requests help the kubernetes scheduler figure out where it can run your pod.
+Not setting them, or setting them artificially low, can have bad effects.
+-  We do not recommend manually setting CPU and Memory resource requests and limits.
+Let the Operator manage it.
+-  Unless you have high confidence of your production pod memory/cpu consumption, do not manually set the resources.

 ## References

 Service Mesh Jaeger: